This guidance will give you an overview of assessment practice, ideas for assessment, and online assessment tools available.

 |Neither of these is ideal.
 YouTube is better than Vimeo.|

-Journal is an educational version of Wordpress, whereby students can create a website or blog site that relevant staff can access, but no-one else.
+Journal is an educational version of Wordpress, whereby students can create a website or blog that relevant staff can access, but no-one else.
+Use of Journal is approved by SPA.
+Do contact email@example.com well in advance to discuss the best way to set this up so the student experience is a smooth one.

-- Marking is done by the computer for most question types and can include pre-prepared feedback
+- Marking done by the computer for most question types and can include pre-prepared feedback

 - Multiple question types